 Therefore respond with a simple summary of a few current metrics of your brand in comparison to two or three of your major competitors.
 The ones you are most proud of.
 The manager will then clarify if he was thinking of a specific topic and you can then answer with a little more precision.

 Make use of this question to share any particularly tough market conditions you are facing of which your boss / CEO may not be intimately aware.
-This is a great opportunity to pre warn them should your brand be struggling to meet the objectives laid out in the agreed marketing plan.
+This is a great opportunity to pre-warn them should your brand be struggling to meet the objectives laid out in the agreed marketing plan.
 But you must have a solid explanation and reasons for the shortfalls, possible pertaining to market changes or those of your target customer.How do you compare your brand to your major competitor?
 Market share, sales, distribution, price, awareness, NPS?
 Is there a right or a wrong way to do so? #Brand #Marketing #Competition Click To Tweet

 A simple summary of outlets in which we have gained or lost distribution is enough here, but why not add some detail about successful placement improvements too?
 That latest shelf redesign that has increased sales, or the fact that you have just been named category captain in a retail chain, is definitely news worth sharing.

 If on the other hand, you are having difficult discussions with an important chain or outlet group, then that too deserves a mention.
 Perhaps your boss has some useful contacts or ideas to help.
-Marketers are nervous about sharing their challenges, but pre warning them of market situations that are negatively impacting your brand are definitely worth mentioning before the situation become serious.
+Marketers are nervous about sharing their challenges, but pre-warning management of market situations that are negatively impacting your brand are definitely worth mentioning before the situation becomes more serious.

 So there you have them.
 Eight of the most common questions top management asks of marketers – and an extra ninth one from me.
-As you can see, the answers I’ve suggested are short and simple.
+As you can see, the answers I’ve suggested to the eight are short and simple.

 Do you frequently get asked other questions not mentioned here?
-Then add them in the comments below.
+Then please add them in the comments below.
 Also, if you have a better way of responding to any of the above questions, I’d love to read those too.
+Thanks a lot.

-If you’d like your team to be better prepared for “awkward” questions from management, why not ask for one of our 1-Day Catalyst Training Sessions (both virtual and in-person)?
+If you’d like your team to be better prepared for “awkward” questions from management, why not ask for one of our short, sharp 1-Day Catalyst Training Sessions (both virtual and in-person)?
 They are fun, informative, motivating and above all actionable.

-This post is adapted from an article which first appeared on C3Centricity in 2014.
+This post is adapted from an article that first appeared on C3Centricity in 2014 and is regularly updated.
 See the original.